The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model

 \section{Related work}

-Telegram has recently gained substantial attention, with several prior studies investigating questionable activities on the platform.
-Weerasinghe et al.~\cite{weerasinghe2020pod} discovered organized Telegram groups known as ``pods'', where members artificially boost each other's Instagram account popularity.
-Other studies have examined the usage of Telegram channels to organize cryptocurrency market manipulations, such as pump and dump~\cite{la2023doge,kamps2018moon} and Ponzi schemes~\cite{nizzoli2020charting}.
-Lastly, some researchers have focused on the misuse of Telegram by terrorist organizations, using the platform to disseminate propaganda and recruit new members~\cite{cao2017dynamical,yayla2017telegram,wikstrom2016analyzing}.
-To the best of our knowledge, the research on analyzing conspiracy theories on Telegram is very limited, as existing studies primarily focus on social media platforms.
+Telegram has recently gained substantial attention, with several prior studies investigating questionable activities on the platform Weerasinghe et al.\cite{weerasinghe2020pod} studied ``pods'', organized groups created to artificially boost Instagram popularity.
+Other studies have explored Telegram's use in cryptocurrency market manipulations like pump and dump\cite{la2023doge} and Ponzi schemes~\cite{nizzoli2020charting}.
+Additionally, researchers have noted its misuse by terrorist organizations for propaganda and recruitment~\cite{yayla2017telegram,shehabat2017encrypted}.
+Research on conspiracy theories on Telegram is limited, with most studies focusing on other social media platforms.
 Here is a report on these studies.

 \textbf{Telegram.} Hoseini et al.~\cite{hoseini2023globalization} examined 161 QAnon groups on Telegram, analyzing their toxicity and performing topic modeling to understand the QAnon narrative in multiple languages.
 Garry et al.~\cite{garry2021qanon} focuses on analyzing 35 QAnon Telegram channels, discovering that they spread disinformation messages to recruit new adepts.
-La Morgia et al.~\cite{la2021uncovering,lamorgia2023trap} analyzes over 120,000 Telegram channels, focusing on detecting fakes and clones.
+La Morgia et al.~\cite{la2018pretending,lamorgia2023trap} analyze over 120,000 Telegram channels, focusing on detecting fakes and clones.
 They discovered that these channels are used to lure users into conspiracy-related channels.
-In contrast to these works, we analyze Telegram's overall landscape of conspiracy-related channels without focusing on a specific one.
-Additionally, we propose a method to identify communities of conspiracy channels and analyze their profit model.
+Unlike these studies, we examine the overall landscape of conspiracy-related channels on Telegram, propose a method to identify their communities, and analyze their profit model.